aficionado3/EstateEase/app.md

 Make sure to test your application regularly.
 You can use Jest (which comes bundled with CRA) or any other testing library of your choice.

 This is a basic structure to get you started.
 Depending on your requirements and functionalities, you might need to add or modify certain parts.
 Remember to commit your changes frequently and keep backups.

+Todo
+form for landlord to uplaods their images to create rent page create buying page showroom booking